biobakery/maaslin3/README.md

 #### Technical/miscellaneous parameters ####

-* `cores` (default `1`): How many cores to use when fitting models.
-(Using multiple cores will likely be faster only for large datasets or complex models.)
 * `save_models` (default `FALSE`): Whether to return the fit models and save them to an RData file.
 * `verbosity` (default `'FINEST'`): The level of verbosity for the